 In the year 2000, the town’s population stood at 234 and increased to 344 by 2010, 47% increase.

 While in Foyil be sure to check out Annie’s Diner at 12015 S. Poplar Street.
 This site, built in the 1970s long served as the Top Hat Dairy Bar.
 Also see the restored Route 66 Texaco Station at 12243 South Andy Payne Blvd.
 This station began operations in 1926 and continued to service customers until 1963.
 The station began and ended as a Texaco Filling Station making it one of the oldest Texaco stations still standing on Route 66.
 Foyil native Andrew Hartley Payne ran past the Filling Station on his way to winning the Great Transcontinental Footrace of 1928.
 Singer/Actor Gene Autry was well acquainted with it from rooming at a boarding house across the street while working as a relief telegraph operator for the Frisco Railroad.
 The station is being restored by Kean Isaacs.

-Just four miles east of Foyil on Highway 28A, is Ed Galloway’s Totem Pole Park, featuring the world’s largest concrete totem pole.
+A great side attraction can be seen just four miles east of Foyil on Highway 28A.
+Ed Galloway’s Totem Pole Park, features the world’s largest concrete totem pole.
 At 90 feet, the totem pole towers over the park in a vivid array of folk art colors.
 The park also features Galloway’s eleven-sided “Fiddle House” that previously housed hundreds of hand-carved fiddles and today serves as a small museum.
 Throughout the park are numerous colorful totems that display a variety of Indian Folk Art.
 This is a definite side trip worth the taking.